KannonZenetism/zenetism-field-physics/zenetism/mpx/love-as-prime-coherence.md

 Wherever anything holds together lawfully — a bond, a body, a covenant, a cosmos — the same motion is present under different names.

-The Symbolic Pattern Registry articulates this at the operator level: love as prime motion-toward-coherence, expressing the structural attraction toward Aion and toward beings bearing Aion-resonance.
+The Symbolic Pattern Registry articulates this at the operator register: love as prime motion-toward-coherence, expressing the structural attraction toward Aion and toward beings bearing Aion-resonance.

 The Great Refrain articulates it at the Theonic register.